psychemedia/middle-english-romances/sir-orfeo.md

 Syn nethir mare he went quhare Pluto was
 And Proserpine, and thider ward he drewe,
 Ay play and on his harp as he coud pas,
-Till at the last Eurydice he knewe ;
+Till at the last Eurydice he knewe;
 Lene and dedelike pitouse and pale of hewe,
 Rycht warsch and wan, and walowit as a wede,
 Hir lily lyre was lyke vnto the lede.

 Quod he, my lady lele, and my delyte,
 Full wa is me, to se yow changit thus!
-Quhare is thy rude as rose with chekis quhite ?
+Quhare is thy rude as rose with chekis quhite?
-Thy cristall eyne with blenkis amorouse ?
+Thy cristall eyne with blenkis amorouse?
-Thi lippis rede to kis deliciouse ? —
+Thi lippis rede to kis deliciouse? —
 Quod scho, as now I dar noucht tell, perfay,
 Bot ye sail wit the cause ane other day.

 The present tale has been justly admired no less for the harmony of its versification, than for the beautiful description which it contains of Fairy-land.
-Heurodis is carried away by the king of the Fairies, whose attendants are as numerous as his riches and magnifieence are dazzling ; and is recovered by Orfeo in the disguise of a Minstrel.
+Heurodis is carried away by the king of the Fairies, whose attendants are as numerous as his riches and magnifieence are dazzling; and is recovered by Orfeo in the disguise of a Minstrel.
 The following lines, which occur in one of the ancient copies of thus poem, (but apparently omitted by the transcriber of the manuscript that is followed) may be quoted, as illustrative of Orfeo's skill, and love of Minstrelsy.

 " Orpheo most of ony thing,
-Liovede the gle of harpyng ;
+Liovede the gle of harpyng;
 Syker was every gode harpourc
 Of hym to have moche honour.
 Hymself loved for to harpe,
-And layde thereon his wittes scharpe ;
+And layde thereon his wittes scharpe;
 He lerned so, ther non was
 A better harper in no plas.
 In the world was never man born,